apache/echarts/.github/CONTRIBUTING.md

 npm install
 ```

-Sometimes, we need to change the code of ZRender project to fix a problem in ECharts.
-So we need to make sure we are importing the ZRender in our local project, rather than latest released npm version.
-To do this, we use an npm feature called `npm link`.
+Sometimes, in order to fix an issue within echarts, changes have to be made inside the codebase of zrender.
+To test any changes to zrender locally you can use npm's [npm link](https://docs.npmjs.com/cli/link.html) feature, for example:

 ```bash
 cd ~/workspace/zrender